jervisfm/WordSuggest/README.md

 shown the suggested words will always be the same for a given input.
 This is not ideal as it essentially always picks the commonly occuriing word pairs.

+NOTE: So essentially, I want to return a word based on the probability distribution that we have seen.
+At one extreme, we can have/keep the entire probability distribution modelling the probabilities of consecutive words for a given particular word.
+To give an answer, we'd then sample from this distribution.
+The sampling process described in this Wikipedia article can be used directly: http://en.wikipedia.org/wiki/Categorical_distribution#Sampling

 ## Application
 The main usecase here is to be used as a general API that can be queried to give word suggestions based on the previous word.